Advancing Equity Through Social Justice

-Joseph B. Martin became Dean of Harvard Medical School in 1997, and one of his first acts as Dean was to open the doors of the Medical Administration building to the campus, which had been closed for many years for "security reasons."
+Joseph B. Martin became Dean of Harvard Medical School in 1997, and one of his first acts as Dean was to open to the campus the doors of the Medical Administration building, which had been closed for many years for "security reasons."
 This action was symbolic of Dean Martin's commitment to inclusion and transparency on the campus.
 In his memoir, Dean Martin explains that the opening of the doors was symbolic:

 "It represents my priorities for Harvard Medical School.
 We, in this building will be open and accessible to all our communities."

-That fall, the school embraced a new mission statement "To create and nuture a diverse community of the best people committed to alleviating human suffering caused by disease."
+That fall, the school embraced a new mission statement: "To create and nurture a diverse community of the best people committed to alleviating human suffering caused by disease."

-Dr. McNeil has been a member of the Harvard Medical School faculty since 1983 and founding chair of the Harvard Medical School department of health care policy since 1988.
-She is the first alumna of Harvard Medical School to be promoted to full professor at Harvard Medical School.
+Dr. McNeil has been a member of the Harvard Medical School faculty since 1983 and founding chair of the Harvard Medical School Department of Health Care policy since 1988.
+She was the first alumna of Harvard Medical School to be promoted to full professor at Harvard Medical School.

 Ms. Sandra L. Fenwick was named President of Boston Children’s Hospital in 2008 and was appointed Chief Executive Officer in 2013.
 She joined Boston Children’s in 1999 as Senior Vice President for Business Development Strategy and was promoted to Chief Operating Officer later that year.